evhub/conditioning-predictive-models/posts.md

      It’s also worth pointing out that Gao et al. provide another piece of evidence potentially in favor of the RLHF conditioning hypothesis, which is that model scale seems to mostly change the intercept of the fit for the amount of true reward obtained after RLHF, suggesting that scale primarily operates via improving the baseline prior.
 If the RLHF conditioning hypothesis holds, pre-training scale operating via improving the baseline prior is exactly what it would predict—that being said, while it’s unclear what other hypotheses regarding what RLHF is doing would have predicted here, it seems quite plausible that they would have predicted the same thing and that this doesn’t actually distinguish much between them.

-_This is the sixth of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models: Risks and Strategies” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
+_This is the sixth of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models: Risks and Strategies” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Rubi Hudson, and Kate Woolverton.
 Each post in the sequence corresponds to a different section of the paper.
 We will be releasing posts gradually over the course of the next week or so to give people time to read and digest them as they come out._

 # 6. Deployment strategy